 - Value for Money.

-Over time, we will also test the moods Spring and Zen, as well as the unscented version.
-We’ll update this article accordingly.
 Given we are consumers not scientists, we did not and won’t do any laboratory testing.

 For those of you who don’t know us: We are full-time travellers who enjoy an active lifestyle.
 We eat a normal balanced diet and sweat lightly to moderately during normal exercise.
 We don’t have any health conditions that make us sweat more or that cause our body odour to be significantly stronger than the average person.